subbota19/flinkerManager/README.md

 ## Mount Processes

 I've found that new Flink plugins/libs are sometimes necessary.
-In my project, instead of creating a custom Flink image, I opted for the standard one.
-To add plugins/libs, I set up a Minikube mount and connected it to the Flink cluster.
+One method to add is to use minikube mount, connecting it to the Flink cluster.
 All additional plugins/libs are stored at /mount.
 To build the TaskManager pod correctly, activate the mount with this
 command: